 Quartz countertops are mostly engineered stone products.
 Instead of using solid slabs as is the case with granite, a quartz countertop will be made of tiny pieces of quartz chips or quartz dust that are subsequently bound together with a type of food-safe resin.

 As a general rule of thumb, most engineered quartz countertops have somewhere between 90-95% quartz particles and 5-10% resin content.
 Depending on the manufacturer you choose, some quartz countertops might contain other minerals besides quartz as well.

 Due to the chips and dust used in the manufacturing process, quartz countertops tend to have a unique mottled or speckled appearance, allowing homeowners to perceive the individual stones suspended in the resin.

-Granite vs Quartz Countertops Pros and Cons
+Granite vs Quartz Countertops Pros

 There are several advantages and drawbacks to both of these popular kitchen countertop options.
 Both quartz and granite countertops are exceptionally strong and can resist constant use associated with meal preparation.